Tuesday, September 11, 2007

 Night 3–every hour.

-enough: CONSISTENCY IS KEY!!
+Most Mommies will start to respond more quickly after about 3 nights.
+Some Mommies are more alert, and may resist the change longer.
+These Mommies may stand in your doorway for hours, shhhh-ing.
+Don't give in.
+I cannot stress this enough: CONSISTENCY IS KEY!!
 If you let her STTN (sleep through the night), just once, she will expect it every night.
 I KNOW IT'S HARD!
 But she really does not need the sleep, she is just resisting the change.
 If you have an especially alert Mommy, you can stop crying for about 10 minutes, just long enough for her to go back to bed and start to fall asleep.
-Then cry
+Then cry again.
+It WILL eventually work.
+My Mommy once stayed awake for 10 hours straight, so I know she can do it.

 Last night, I cried every hour.
 You just have to decide to stick to it and just go for it.
 BE CONSISTENT!
 I cried for any reason I could come up with.
 My sleep sack tickled my foot.
 I felt a wrinkle under the sheet.
 My mobile made a shadow on the wall.